rjspencer/docs/theming.md

     defaults to "thumbnail"

 ## Events
 This section contains various information for how to show data for events on your website.
 Keep in mind SEO and other metadata when creating this page, as it can help with search results.
-For Google specifically, you have a [few options](http://googlewebmastercentral.blogspot.com/2014/03/musical-artists-your-official-tour.html).
+For Google specifically, you have a [few options](http://googlewebmastercentral.blogspot.com/2014/03/musical-artists-your-official-tour.html) for [metadata](https://support.google.com/webmasters/answer/164506?hl=en).
 The easiest method is probably just to have your markup conform to [schema.org's Event schema](http://schema.org/Event).

 ### page:EventPastList
 `/events/past` - This page should show a listing of events that have already occurred